 This is a fixed-price agreement with a $25,000 cap and a 15% modified total direct costs F&A rate.
 This F&A rate only applies when there are no substantive changes to the agreement.
 Negotiation and execution of any agreement is by SPARCS only.
 Departure from the standard terms and conditions outlined in this agreement nullifies the reduced overhead rate.

 Prior to engaging in such an endeavor, a properly processed PINS record is required.
-Each PINS proposal should include a statement of work, budget, and a completed Academic Design Course Worksheet.
-The naming convention for project titles should be the Sponsor’s name, semester, and year (For example: Company XYZ Spring 2008 Project).
+Each PINS proposal should include a statement of work and budget.
+The naming convention for project titles should be the Sponsor’s name, semester, and year (For example: Company XYZ Spring 2016 Project).
 These agreements are not for use other than when pre-approved and executed by SPARCS.
 Each student must sign a Project Participation Agreement acknowledging that the terms of the agreement define their rights regarding intellectual property and that they are further bound by the terms of the agreement with the Sponsor.
 College Research Offices will upload Project Participation Agreements into RADAR as received.
 Faculty and other non-student involvement MUST be limited to only those duties defined in the course syllabus in these endeavors.
 Expansion of effort outside of the scope and expectations of the course or involvement of non-course-enrollees may constitute a breach of various university policies involving intellectual property, publication, and confidentiality among others.